 There are a lot of questions surrounding corporate housing (or company housing) and whether it might be a suitable alternative for short-term housing.
 To answer these questions, there are several things to consider that are unique to your situation.
 But first, let's look at what corporate housing is and how to find it.

-What is Corporate Housing?
+What Is Corporate Housing?

 It can be used for people traveling to another city for business meetings or to house temporary employees or contract workers.

-When to Use Corporate Housing
+When to Use It

-If you have time to find short-term housing, for instance, if you know your new home won't be ready for you to move into or, like me, you need to find a place to live and require short term housing to do that, then I suggest looking into other options, including vacation rental such as Airbnb or VRBO.
+If you have time to find short-term housing, for instance, if you know your new home won't be ready for you to move into or you need to find a place to live and require short term housing to do that, then we suggest looking into other options, including vacation rental such as Airbnb or VRBO.
 Pricing and comfort are key.
 Do your homework and find a place that meets your moving budget needs.

 As with any rental housing, it depends on where you'll be staying, for how long, when and how large a unit you'll need.
-Typically, corporate housing will be more costly than renting an unfurnished apartment long-term.
+Typically, company housing will be more costly than renting an unfurnished apartment long-term.
 Also, the longer you stay, the less you'll pay.
 Many corporate housing companies offer daily, weekly and monthly rates with the price decreasing as the length of stay increases.
-Also, you'll pay more for a one-bedroom than a studio, more for a two-bedroom than a one-bedroom, etc...
-You may also find that if you have special needs, such as pets or infants, you might be paying more.
+Also, you'll pay more for a one-bedroom than a studio, more for a two-bedroom than a one-bedroom, etc. You may also find that if you have special needs, such as pets or infants, you might be paying more.
 Make sure you ask before you book.

 The location also makes a huge difference in price.
-While I usually suggest opting for a location further from the center of town, depending on your ability to drive or commuting options, you'll need to consider the company housing location carefully.
+While we usually suggest opting for a location further from the center of town, depending on your ability to drive or commuting options, you'll need to consider the company housing location carefully.
 Also make sure the location is in a safe part of town and is close to conveniences such as restaurants, cafes and grocery stores.

-How to Find Corporate Housing
+How to Find It